Background of Behavioural Economics

-The Research Priority Area Behavioural Economics (RPA-BE) cooperates with top-level research groups with a similar agenda across the world.
-The most intensive collaborations in Europe are with groups at the Autonoma University Barcelona, the University of Nottingham, the University of East Anglia and Catholic University of Milan, and in the US with New York University, the University of Arizona, the University of California at Santa Barbara and the University of Wisconsin.
+Within the area of Behavioural Economics we collaborate with top-level research groups with a similar agenda across the world.
+Examples are the University of Nottingham, the Catholic University of Milan, and New York University.
 These collaborations have led to joint authorships and an active exchange of PhD Students.
-In the future we intend to maintain and expand these contacts where possible.